ghislainfourny/tyson-tutorial/README.md

 ("boolean") "bar"
 ```

 TYSON, however, does not know of any other types, and validation must be done separately.
-For example, in the absence of any knowledge on the type `my-integer`, the following value is in theory conformant TYSON.
+For example, because `my-integer` is not builtin, the following value is in conformant TYSON as far as the TYSON processor is concerned.

 ```
 ("my-integer") "1.1"
 ```

+The TYSON processor will simply tell the consuming application that it encountered a lexical value "1.1" annotated with the type "my-integer".
+It is then up to the consuming application to take it from there.

-However, in practice, TYSON producers and consumers will exchange instances that use types that they know and agree on.
-If it is known and agreed that the value space of the type `my-integer` is the set of all integers, then the above value must be rejected as invalid against that type.
+In practice, TYSON users will exchange instances that use types that they know and agree on.
+If it is known and agreed that the value space of the type `my-integer` is the set of all integers, then the above value must be rejected -- by the consuming application, not the TYSON processor -- as invalid against that type.
 If somebody else in the world decides that his type `my-integer` is the set of all strings, then from their perspective the value is valid.
 How types are documented, named, known and standardized is out of scope of TYSON.

 # Number types